 This mix leads to a very narrow view of what's possible and interesting in the food universe, and an echo chamber in terms of what's trendy.
 Thus, the gatekeepers believe that their customers want stories from a certain range of subjects, and we readers and viewers get those stories ad nauseam.
 The gatekeepers may believe that they are casting a broad net, but it's actually fairly limited when diverse perspectives are taken into account.

 Given the intense competition for consumers, one would think that the gatekeepers would try to grow their following with diverse stories and writers.
 Instead, they squeeze every ounce from proven formulas of success in terms of subjects and storytellers.
 So, how do we get the gatekeepers to realize that diversity doesn't mean showcasing different types of fascinating white people?
 The simplest answers are that we need more diversity amongst the gatekeepers, and more white gatekeepers who truly make diverse storytelling a priority, take more risks and make more of an effort to find and hire diverse food writers.”

 Much like tokenism in the workplace, tokenism in food media is another way for media companies — historically led by white, male leadership with a emphasis on the white gaze — to resist real, systematic change in the media landscape by offering small windows of opportunity for BIPOC food, cultures, and people as an illusion of progress.

 Things You Can Do Today

-to Leverage Your Power and Disrupt Tokenism in Food Media, Act in Solidarity with BIPOC, and Take Responsibility to Do Better
+to Leverage Your Power, Act in Solidarity with BIPOC, and Take Responsibility to Do Better

 This section is about what you can immediately do to disrupt the current food media system.
 While these actions may make you uncomfortable, they place the onus on those with more power and privilege to educate ourselves and use our own talents for bettering the world for others.